-Lead can be absorbed through the lungs and gut.
-When lead paint is sanded or disturbed it makes dust that contains lead.
-If you breathe in that dust, the lead can get into your lungs.
+Lead can be absorbed by breathing lead dust into the lungs.
 It can also get into your body through the gut if you swallow lead particles.
 Only small amounts of lead get into the body through the skin.
-It is important to carefully wash your body, especially hands, if you have been exposed to lead.
+It is important to carefully wash your body, especially hands, if you have been around lead.
 This is to keep lead from getting into your mouth from your hands.

 Because lead is found in many places in our environment, most people have small amounts of lead in their blood.
-When a person is exposed to lead over a long period of time or at a high level the body will store lead in the bones and teeth.
+When a person is exposed to lead over a long period of time or at a high level, the body will store lead in the bones and teeth.
 Lead can stay in the bones and teeth for many years.
-During pregnancy and breastfeeding, lead can leave bone and move back into the bloodstream.
+During pregnancy and breastfeeding, lead can leave bone and move back into the blood.

 Is there anything I can do to lower my exposure to lead?

 If you are remodeling a home built before 1978, you could disturb paint that contains lead and it is not safe to do this work yourself (as a non-professional).
 Avoid this activity, and be sure that the people working on your home are following safe procedures to protect you and your family from lead exposure.